Germanium: Chemistry

-Two oxides of germanium are known: germanium dioxide (GeO_{2}, germania) and germanium monoxide, (GeO).
-The dioxide, GeO_{2}, can be obtained by roasting germanium disulfide (GeS_{2}), and is a white powder that is only slightly soluble in water but reacts with alkalis to form germanates.
-The monoxide, germanous oxide, can be obtained by the high temperature reaction of GeO_{2} with elemental Ge.
+Two oxides of germanium are known: germanium dioxide (GeO2, germania) and germanium monoxide, (GeO).
+The dioxide can be obtained by roasting germanium disulfide (GeS2), and is a white powder that is only slightly soluble in water but reacts with alkalis to form germanates.
+The monoxide, germanous oxide, can be obtained by the high temperature reaction of GeO2 with elemental Ge.
 The dioxide (and the related oxides and germanates) exhibits the unusual property of having a high refractive index for visible light, but transparency to infrared light.
-Bismuth germanate, Bi_{4}Ge_{3}O_{12} (BGO), is used as a scintillator.
+Bismuth germanate, Bi4Ge3O12 (BGO), is used as a scintillator.

-Binary compounds with other chalcogens are also known, such as the disulfide (GeS_{2}) and diselenide (GeSe_{2}), and the monosulfide (GeS), monoselenide (GeSe), and monotelluride (GeTe).
-GeS_{2} forms as a white precipitate when hydrogen sulfide is passed through strongly acid solutions containing Ge(IV).
+Binary compounds with other chalcogens are also known, such as the disulfide (GeS2) and diselenide (GeSe2), and the monosulfide (GeS), monoselenide (GeSe), and monotelluride (GeTe).
+GeS2 forms as a white precipitate when hydrogen sulfide is passed through strongly acid solutions containing Ge(IV).
 The disulfide is appreciably soluble in water and in solutions of caustic alkalis or alkaline sulfides.
 Nevertheless, it is not soluble in acidic water, which allowed Winkler to discover the element.
 By heating the disulfide in a current of hydrogen, the monosulfide (GeS) is formed, which sublimes in thin plates of a dark color and metallic luster, and is soluble in solutions of the caustic alkalis.
 Upon melting with alkaline carbonates and sulfur, germanium compounds form salts known as thiogermanates.